AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/views-overview.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Views overview in Adobe Workfront
 description: You can customize the type of information you display in a list or report by managing the view of the list or report.
 You can display objects and their attributes in a view.
-For information about the objects of Adobe Workfront, see Understand objects in Adobe Workfront.
 feature: Reports and Dashboards
 ---